vsch/MissingInActions/README.md

 This plugin adds multi caret aware actions:

-* Next/Prev word start/end actions will not cross line boundaries.
+* Next/Prev word start/end actions will not cross line boundaries in multi-caret mode.
 They will stop at column one or the end of line.
 This ensures that you always know where your carets are, on the line where you put them.

     These come with variation on what they consider to be a word boundary:

     * Java identifier characters, whitespace and all the rest
     * Java identifier characters and the rest.
 Use these to jump to identifiers
+    * Custom version which you can tweak for what they will consider a boundary on which to stop.

 * Delete to End of Line that does not delete the EOL character, which the standard IDEA action does, causing the lines where the caret is located at the end of line, or after it, to be